 In addition to a neighborhood town center, it has a large hospital complex involving a health care concept that was included in the original Celebration master plan.

 Advent Health Celebration is located on the north side of the community.
 It was originally known as Florida Hospital Celebration.

-There are two K-8 schools as well as Celebration High School, and a private Celebration Kinder Care for preschool kids.
+There are two K-8 public grade schools as well as Celebration High School, and a private Celebration Kinder Care for preschool kids.

-The Celebration community is served by the modern West Osceola Branch Library.
+The Celebration community is served by a public library, the modern West Osceola Branch Library.

 Water Tower Shoppes is located at the US-192 entrance to Celebration.

 It is a modern shopping center with restaurants, banks, gas station, beauty shops, physicians, other businesses, and a very large Publix Supermarket.

 It even has a large Pep Boy's auto repair and tire center as well as a veterinary hospital.

 Celebration has several distinct neighborhoods, each a little different from the others.

 The original one is called Celebration Village.
 It includes the downtown area and 351 homes.
 Some of the homes in this neighborhood are condominiums located above the Town Center buildings.